 The Warren Miller Performing Arts Center (WMPAC), located in Big Sky’s Gallatin Canyon at Big Sky’s Ophir School campus, is a state-of-the-art facility that offers a winter season of National and International Acts and is ground zero for many local arts organizations and performing artists.
 It is a collaborative initiative of the Big Sky School District #72, the Friends of Big Sky Education (FOBSE) and the Big Sky Community.
 The WMPAC’s namesake, ski movie icon Warren Miller, and his wife Laurie spend half of their time in Big Sky and was named in honor of Miller in part due to his involvement in the community, and also because his legacy demonstrates a bridge between skiing and the arts.
 The WMPAC’s primary mission is to establish and maintain a clear and stable artistic infrastructure to grow a community of confident performers and inspired audiences.

 YELLOWSTONE NATIONAL PARK

-Located less than an hour from the West Entrance, many people choose Big Sky, as their base camp for Yellowstone National Park excursions, enjoying the high quality amenities that Big Sky has to offer, along with the spectacular, unforgettable scenery.
-Take the day to explore the Park and the world’s largest collection of natural geysers, including Old Faithful, and an abundance of wildlife like wolves, bear, elk, moose and unique birdlife.
+Located less than an hour from the West Entrance, many people choose Big Sky as their base camp for Yellowstone National Park excursions while enjoying the high quality amenities that Big Sky has to offer along with the spectacular, unforgettable scenery.
+Take the day to explore the Park and the world’s largest collection of natural geysers, including Old Faithful, and an abundance of wildlife like wolves, bear, elk, moose and unique bird life.